omz13/kirby3-xmlsitemap/README.md

 For a plugin to generate `robots.txt` and that magically integrates with this one, kindly see [omz13/kirby3-wellknown](https://github.com/omz13/kirby3-wellknown).

+Other plugins that I have developed for kirby 3 are to be found in my [github repos](https://github.com/omz13?utf8=✓&tab=repositories&q=kirby3-&type=&language=).
+Go take a look; you might find some useful.
+Apparently my README files are highly entertaining.
+YMMV.

 #### Roadmap

 The non-binding list of planned features and implementation notes are: